We cater to commercial and domestic properties.

-Each heat pump installed will have a bespoke price, and these can vary greatly from property to property.
+Each heat pump installation will have a bespoke price, and these can vary greatly from property to property.
 This is why it’s so important to research your needs as much as possible; it saves time and money further down the line.
-As heat pump Scotland specialists, we will discuss your specifications with you and advise you on the best type of heat pump for your needs.
+As heat pump specialists, we will discuss your specifications with you and advise you on the best type of heat pump for your needs.
 We will fully design, supply, install, and commission your Heat Pump Solution in line with MCS standards.
 We take into account everything from the property location, build type, level of insulation, and the sizes of every room.

 Air source heat pumps can cost as little as £6,000, and ground source heat pumps can cost as little as £9,000.
 Running costs vary as with any central heating system it is dependent on the size of property and consumer usage.

 Typically, a three bed semi-detached home with a normal level of insulation can expect to pay around £750-£850 annually for their energy using an air source heat pump.
 This information is based on current energy prices and does not take into account those on Economy 7 or 10 tariffs, which could incur even lower running costs due to their specific heating patterns.
 The greatest savings when installing a heat pump will be seen when a renewable system replaces a coal, oil or LPG heating system.